-- One sturdy binder/notebook that contains the Discovering Computer Science & Programming Through Scratch manual and completed e-Record. - A display board illustrating a topic learned as a part of the 4-H project.
+- A. One sturdy binder/notebook that contains the Discovering Computer Science & Programming Through Scratch student notebook and completed Computer Science e-Record. - B. A display board illustrating a topic learned as a part of the 4-H project.
 The standardized display board size of 4' x 3' is to be used with 4-H projects.
-No additional items may be included in front of display board.
-All items must be attached to display - Project will be evaluated on the quality of the information completed in the manual and e-Record (25%) and quality of exhibit (75%).
+No additional items may